Fisher and Hardie

 It’s now the same in Australia.

 Andrew Fisher’s first Australian Labor Party government introduced a federal land tax in 1910.
-This had the effect of breaking up enormous estates and, along with municipal rates, played a strong part in the development of Australia’s regional areas (see 6.1).
+This had the effect of breaking up enormous estates and, along with municipal rates, played a strong role in the development of Australia’s regional areas (see 6.1).

 Although land taxes had worked well at all three levels of government in Australia, Liberal Prime Minister Robert Gordon Menzies abolished the federal land tax in 1952, leaving it the province of the states and municipalities only.

 But in a 33 minute parliamentary speech on 24 February 1953 Labor leader Arthur Calwell, vehemently attacked the decision: “We of the Australian Labour Party have always believed that the land is the patrimony of the people, and that nobody has a complete and absolute title to it ….
 The land belongs to the people, and its use must be safeguarded and protected at all times ….
-We have always believed in the land tax, and when happy days come again we shall restore the measure, imposing the tax to the statute book of this country.
+We have always believed in the land tax, and when happy days come again we shall restore the measure, imposing the tax to the statute book of this country.”

 But, no. Apparently Calwell and others in favour of a federal land tax were misguided and delusional; they’d become an embarrassment.
 So, in 1963 Cyril Wyndham, the new Labor Party national secretary decided to simply write the land tax out of the ALP’s 1964 policy platform altogether – without the mandatory party vote. [!]